 Strategies for a Transitioning 2006 Real Estate Market

-Real estate consumers are the winners in the latest round of real estate bubble headlines.
+Real estate consumers are really the winners in the latest round of real estate bubble headlines.
 The media's focus offers information and opinion on markets and practices to the individual property owner and investor.
 Mark Nash residential real estate author of 1001 Tips for Buying and Selling a Home offers strategies for consumers on how to read signs of a softening market.

 Warning signs for consumers are the following: